braceio/tags/README.md

 > The simplest static site generator

 Brace Tags is a static site generator focused on simplicity.
-It provides a minimal template language with just two tags: `include` and `is`.

-Brace Tags solves the problem of having duplicated HTML in several web pages.
-It lets you create reusable HTML snippets, or "partials", that you can include into several pages.
-You can use Tags to build a multi-page static website with common navigation and footer code.
+It solves the problem of having to repeat the same HTML code on several web pages.

+You can use Tags to build a multi-page static website without duplicating navigation or footer code.
+Here's how:

+1. Extract common HTML snippets from your website into separate files called "partials".

+2. Include those snippets into several pages with a special tag.

+3. Run the `tags build` command to assemble the website from your source code.
+You can put the generated site online using any static site hosting provider.

+The template language provided by Brace Tags only has two tags, `include` and `is`.

+## An example Brace Tags website

-Here's an example site using Tags.
-We can include an HTML snippet for the main navigation into each page with the `include` tag:
+Here's a simple multi-page website with `index.html` and `about.html` files.
+We can add the main navigation into each page with the `include` tag.

 index.html:

     <html>
       <body>
-        {% include nav.html %}  <!-- Including a partial -->
+        {% include nav.html %}  <!-- including a partial -->
         Welcome to Brace Tags!
       </body>
     </html>